catrin-is/CI-MS1-Flowing-Chi/README.md

  - Contact form on contact-us.html was copied from [w3schools](https://www.w3schools.com/)

 ## Acknowledgments
-Mentor [Precious Ljege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for support and guidence Sandra Isaac for helping with the content
+Mentor [Precious Ljege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for support and guidance.
+Sandra Isaac for helping with the content.
-Also a thank you to [Code Institute](https://codeinstitute.net/) slack channel, tutors and student care team
+Also a thank you to [Code Institute](https://codeinstitute.net/) slack channel, tutors and student care team.